Generic selectors

 How many games will be played at the 2026 World Cup?

-One hundred and four matches will take place, a significant increase from 64, the number of games played since France 1998.
+According to the fixture schedule announced by FIFA on February 2024, there will be one hundred and four matches in the 2026 World Cup, a significant increase from 64, the number of games played since France 1998.

 What other changes to the format?